CodeboxIDE/codebox/docs/addons/nodejs.md

 ##### Node side

 This module allows your add-on to define api method than can be used by the client.
-Since all RPC methods should return a promise, the module should depends on **q**.
+RPC methods can return a promise (using the **q** module).

 Example: